kynomatix/Gemlaunch_fun/PRO_TOKEN_VESTING_SPECIFICATION.md

         require(airdropBeneficiary != address(0), "Invalid airdrop beneficiary");
         require(marketingBeneficiary != address(0), "Invalid marketing beneficiary");
         require(teamBeneficiary != address(0), "Invalid team beneficiary");

-    }
+        // ✅ NC-2 FIX: Ensure minimum LP liquidity for graduation
+        // Calculate how much of reserve goes to vesting vs LP uint256 totalVestedAllocation = airdropsAllocation + marketingAllocation + teamAllocation;
+        // If allocations = 100%, then 100% of reserve is vested, 0% goes to LP
+        // We need at least 5% of total supply for LP uint256 vestedPercentageOfSupply = (reservedPercentage * totalVestedAllocation) / 100;
+        uint256 lpPercentageOfSupply = reservedPercentage - vestedPercentageOfSupply;

+        require(lpPercentageOfSupply >= 5, "Minimum 5% of total supply must go to LP for graduation");
+        // This means: if reserve is 25%, max 20% can be vested (leaving 5% for LP)
+        //             if reserve is 10%, max 5% can be vested (leaving 5% for LP) }

     // Deploy BondingCurvePool with variable reserve